MiroKaku/ucxxrt/README.md

 ## 3. How to use

-1. Copy `ucxxrt/ucxxrt` forder to you project directory.
+**First, rename `DriverEntry` to `DriverMain`。**

+### 3.1 Option 1（NuGet）
+> Publishing to nuget.org requires a signing certificate, no money.

+~~Right click on the project and select "Manage NuGet Packages", then search for `ucxxrt` and choose the version that suits you, and finally click "Install".~~

+### 3.2 Option 2

+1. Download the latest package from [release](https://github.com/MiroKaku/ucxxrt/releases) and unzip it.

 2. Add the property sheet `ucxxrt.props` to yor project.

-> !! note：Rename `DriverEntry` to `DriverMain`

 ![usage](./readme/use.gif)